 Shade projected during more than 30% of the daytime, for at least one day of the year.

-Annex 1.C.
+Annex 1.D.
 Station exposure description

 The accuracy with which an observation describes the state of a selected part of the atmosphere is not the same as the uncertainty of the instrument, because the value of the observation also depends on the instrument’s exposure to the atmosphere.
 This is not a technical matter, so its description is the responsibility of the station observer or attendant.
 In practice, an ideal site with perfect exposure is seldom available and, unless the actual exposure is adequately documented, the reliability of observations cannot be determined (WMO, 2002).